gpp256/glNetViz/README.md

 The glNetViz is a free tool for visualizing computer network topologies with WebGL.

 With the abilities of real time visualizing network traffics flowing around the local network and to/from the Internet, you can manage and supervise the various network more easily and efficiently.
-The glNetViz is aiming for the convenient tool which can easily visualize the network topologies from the serialized data in YAML or JSON.
+The glNetViz is aiming for the convenient tool which can easily visualize the network topology from the serialized data in YAML or JSON.

 Examples
 ---------